Khazady/blog-and-auth-page-router/public/content/posts/en/typescript.md

 ## Utility Types

+These are like built-in "functions" for manipulating types.
-Это что-то вроде встроенных 'функций' для манипулирования типами Напр.
-Partial, Pick, Omit, ReturnType, ReadOnly<PropsType> и т.д.
+For example: Partial, Pick, Omit, ReturnType, ReadOnly<PropsType>, etc.